How to import locations from CSV to your Store Locator widget

 14

-Special Days 1 Start Indicate the starting date of a special event
+Special Days 1 Start Starting date of a special event

-Special Days 1 Ends Provide the ending date of the same special event
+Special Days 1 Ends Ending date of the same special event

-Special Days 1 Hours Add the operating hours during which this special event will take place
+Special Days 1 Hours Operating hours during the special event

-Special Day 1 Description Offer a brief description of this special event that users will see when viewing the location details
+Special Day 1 Description Brief description of the special event

-As you already know, every location can have its own set of Call-to-Action Buttons and, to properly configure them, it is important to fill in the information within the CSV columns correctly.
+As you know, each location can have its own set of Call-to-Action Buttons.
+To configure them correctly, it is important to fill in the information in the CSV columns as per the required format.
 When you open the template file, you will see that each button setting is placed in its own column in the following format:

 Button 1 Type Specify the type of your call-to-action button

-Button 1 Link Provide URL, email address, or phone number where your website visitors will be directed when they click the button
+Button 1 Link Provide a URL, email address, or phone number where users will be directed when they click the button

 Button 1 Text Name your call-to-action button

-Button 1 Icon Insert a URL linking to the desired icon (this parameter can be used for Custom buttons only)
+Button 1 Icon Insert a URL linking to the desired icon (only for Custom buttons)

-The below examples illustrates how you can fill in the CSV columns for each button type.
+The following examples illustrate how to fill in the CSV columns for each button type:

 1